 1970: Free released “All Right Now,” the lead single from their third studio album, Fire and Water.
 It became the band’s biggest hit and reached the top 10 on charts around the world, including #2 in the UK and #4 in the US.

 1970: King Crimson release their second studio album, In the Wake of Poseidon.

-1971: Crosby, Stills, Nash & Young were at the top of the Billboard pop chart with their third album and first live LP, 4 Way Street.
-Comprising recordings from their tour the previous year, the album features performances from shows at the Fillmore East in New York, the Los Angeles Forum, and the Auditorium Theatre in Chicago.
+1971: Crosby, Stills, Nash & Young were at the top of the Billboard pop chart with their third album and first live album, 4 Way Street.
+Comprising recordings from their tour the previous year, the LP features performances from shows at the Fillmore East in New York, the Los Angeles Forum, and the Auditorium Theatre in Chicago.

 1971: Pink Floyd played at the Crystal Palace Bowl in London.
 Performing in front of a large lake, the show’s finale included a large inflatable octopus.
 A number of fish are reportedly killed from the noise as well as the flares used to inflate the octopus.